nguyenngocbaocmt02/BOSS/README.md

 Details regarding our methodology and the corresponding experimental results are available in [our following paper](https://arxiv.org/abs/2312.16414):

-**Please CITE** our paper whenever utilizing this repository to generate published results or incorporating it into other software.
+**Please CITE** our paper whenever utilizing this repository to generate published results or incorporate it into other software.

 ```bash
 @article{nguyen2023bellman,